What Is the Metaverse, and Why Does It Matter to the Crypto Space?

 What Exactly Is the Metaverse?

 The metaverse can be thought of as the next generation of the internet.
 Instead of the original information superhighway, however, the metaverse will offer a completely immersive experience.
-You’ll access the metaverse through virtual reality (VR).
+You’ll be able to access the metaverse through virtual reality (VR).
 Rather than typing on a keyboard and reading through a screen, you’ll use a display, such as a VR headset or smart glasses, and motion-tracking devices will empower you to move around freely in the metaverse.
 You’ll even be able to interact with other people and objects.

 No single entity can or will own the metaverse, although companies and businesses will be able to use and engage with the metaverse as freely as anyone else.
 There will also be no single regulatory body to govern the metaverse.
 Instead, it’s organized using blockchain technology, which guards against fraud and offers built-in protection against security threats.
 You’ll be able to complete monetary transactions using cryptocurrencies, such as Bitcoin (BTC) or Ether (ETH).